cjfuller/labdb/README.md

 # License

-Labdb is distributed under the GNU Affero General Public License, version 3.
+Labdb is copyright 2013-2020, Colin J. Fuller, and distributed under the GNU Affero General Public License, version 3, or (at your option) any later version.
 See the file LICENSE for the full license text.